 Interest rate risk is the risk that the fair value or future cash flows of the Group's and the Company's financial instruments will fluctuate because of changes in market interest rates.
-The Group's and the Company's exposure to interest rate risk arises primarily from the Group entities' bank loans.
+The Group's and the Company's exposure to interest rate risk arises primarily from bank loans.